mkmacho/qualitative-interviews/README.md

 Given the host and host port our application is serving up, plus the previously specified `interview_id` and a unique `session_id` we can simply open up a browser to this URL (making a GET request to begin the interview) and walk through an interview.

-For example, having exposed local "http://0.0.0.0:8000/", we can navigate to `http://0.0.0.0:8000/STOCK_MARKET/TEST-SESSION-123` on your browser of choice.
+For example, having exposed localhost port 8000, we can navigate to `http://127.0.0.1:8000/STOCK_MARKET/TEST-SESSION-123` on your browser of choice.
 This will open a web page displaying the `interview_id`-specified first question of the interview (as specified in the `parameters.py` file) and prompt the user to answer this question.
 Each subsequent response by the user will be processed by the AI-interviewer and the web page will dynamically update to show this ongoing chat.

 ### transcribe